stevand/SailingBoatUofAlberta/README.md

 ## Running
 The main point of entry for our program is through `manager.py`, which should be run from the project's top level directory.
 You can run it with the command `python manager.py <path_to_config_file>`.
 Our configuration files are stored in the configs directory.

-To run the flask server using a test driver, run `python manager.py configs/server.json`.
-To use a driver for the real ASV, open the config file and change the "type" under "driver" from "test_driver" to "boat_driver".
+To run the flask server using a test driver, run `python manager.py configs/server_test.json`.
+To use a driver for the real ASV, open the config file and change the "type" under "driver" from "test_driver" to "boat_driver", or use the config file "configs/server_real.json".
 A web interface is available with [Remote-Boat](https://github.com/Yash-Bhandari/Remote-Boat).

 ## Configs and Routines
 Config files are used to specify: